Clastify logo

 Why systematic names matter

-IUPAC nomenclature is a rule-based naming system developed by the International Union of Pure and Applied Chemistry.
-It gives systematic names to chemical compounds.
+IUPAC nomenclature is a rule-based naming system developed by the International Union of Pure and Applied Chemistry to give systematic names to chemical compounds.
 In this topic, you use it for saturated or mono-unsaturated compounds with up to six carbon atoms in the parent chain and one type of functional group from halogeno, hydroxy, carbonyl or carboxyl.

 A parent chain is the longest continuous carbon chain that contains the principal functional group or multiple bond required by the name.
-A substituent is an atom or group attached to that chain, but not counted as part of it.
-A locant is the number in a systematic name that shows where a substituent, multiple bond or functional group is positioned.
+A substituent is an atom or group joined to the parent chain but not counted as part of it.
+A locant is a number in a systematic name that shows the position of a substituent, multiple bond or functional group.

 Image